Group News: Hawaiʻi Island Group, Maui, and Oʻahu

 Māʻalaea, 1 mile

 Help Maui Cultural Lands maintain native plant habitat on state land near Kaheawa Wind Farm.
 Hike to ʻōhiʻa forest nearby and enjoy panoramic views.
 More information from our host here.
 Wear covered shoes, long pants, clothes you don’t mind getting dirty, and a rain jacket.
 Dress for cold, you can always unlayer.
 Bring lunch and gloves.
 Meet 8:30am at Mā‘alaea Ocean Center parking lot (Carl’s Jr. end).
-You will need to print and bring with you the completely (front/back) signed waiver found here.
+You will need to fill out a host waiver in advance here or print and bring with you the completely (front/back) signed waiver found here.
 Four wheel drive vehicles needed for access, please contact the leader if you have 4WD.
 If we do not have sufficient 4WD vehicles (have to fit into the cab), we may have to restrict participation or even cancel.
 Limit 19.
 Leader: Rob Weltman, robw@worldspot.com

 Sign up